Vicar of Bray (term): Historical basis

 The parish alluded to in most versions of the song is Bray, Berkshire, which at the time was almost wholly rural and agrarian.
 An early textual source for the legend of a long-standing, resilient and pliable incumbent of the parish of Bray was provided by Thomas Fuller (d.
 1661) in his Worthies of England.
 Fuller's account of the story runs as follows:

 However, according to the facts of who held the benefice, the vicar alluded to by Fuller seems actually to have been two or more separate incumbents.
 Simon Symonds was vicar of Bray in 1522-51 during the reigns of Henry VIII and Edward VI.
-Simon Aleyn was vicar in 1557–1565 under Mary and Elizabeth.
+Simon Aleyn was vicar in 1557–1565 under Mary I and Elizabeth I.

 It seems that Bray's Tudor clerics set a precedent, and the commonest version of the song today is based on events in the Stuart period.
 The incumbent during that period was Francis Carswell, vicar for 42 years, from 1667, who died in Bray in 1709.
 He was among very few clerics in England to minister to parishioners throughout such a long and fraught historical period, including the years after The Restoration and the Glorious Revolution.

 Several other clerics inspired variants of the tradition and song, according to their location and date.
 They include: